 - The price that's competitive in the market.

 Depending on the type of business you own and the offerings you sell, you might prioritize one of these factors over the others.
-The average selling price of a product can act as a summary of all these factors to help you determine the price you should assign your product.
+The average selling price can act as a summary of these factors to help you determine the price you should assign your product.